 Yes.
 Yes I am.
 I am already a nurse, but let’s rewind just a bit– Spring 2013.

-I was all set to go to medical school.
-I studied hard, kicked the MCAT’s ass, and been accepted to the medical school only 35 minutes from where I was living.
-I was as ready as one can be to start such a grueling undertaking as medical school, and then, well, life, as it has a tendency to do, got in the way.
+I was all set to go to medical school only 35 minutes from where I was living.
+VCOM here I come.
+I was as ready as one can be to start medical school, and then, life, as it has a tendency to do, got in the way.

-Without going into too much detail, I withdrew my spot in the class of 2018, and looked for other options to pursue my goal of providing medical care to those who need it most.
+Without going into details, I withdrew my spot in the class of 2018.
+I looked at other options to pursue my goal of providing medical care.
 I enrolled in the local nursing school and graduated in the fall of 2015.
-I passed NCLEX, started to work on my BSN, and promptly got a job at a local hospital.
+Immediately I signed up for and passed NCLEX, started to work on my BSN, and promptly got a job at a local hospital.

 Which I hated.

 To say I was stuck in a rut is an understatement.
 I started feeling lost and wasn’t sure what my next move would be; did I want to move?
 [Not really] Start a new job?
-[Probably, but I was more than burnt out after working in hospitals for the last 10 years, and could not fathom what I’d want to do] Run off and travel for a year?
-[No, I’d already done that when I spent 16 months traveling in South America] I knew there was something else for me but I had no idea what it was.
+[Probably, but I was more than burnt out after working in hospitals for the last 10 years.
+I could not fathom what I’d want to do].
+Run off and travel for a year?
+[No, I’d already done that when I spent a little over a year traveling in South America].
+I knew there was something else for me but I had no idea what it was.

-I’m not sure exactly how the Peace Corps came up, but once it did, it turned into a nagging thought in the back of my head.
+I’m not sure exactly how the Peace Corps popped into my head, but once it did, it turned into a nagging thought that would not go away.
 Of course, I’d heard of the Peace Corps.
 I’ve even done international volunteer work before.
-I even casually mentioned it to a few friends in the way of “So if I joined the Peace Corps, would you come visit me?”
+I casually mentioned it to a few friends by saying “So if I joined the Peace Corps, would you come visit me?”

-More time passed until that September Saturday where I was looking for motivation to write a paper for school, and upon finding none I started looking into the revamped application process, open programs, and countries they were currently sending volunteers to.
-Health was an obvious choice, but I also opened up my application to agriculture and environment, and community development.
-What I know about community development can fit into a thimble, but I’d feel as if I were cheating if all I do is end up teaching English.
+More time passed until that September Saturday where I was looking for motivation to write that paper.
+Upon finding none I looked into the revamped application process.
+I explored open programs and current PC countries.
+Health was an obvious choice, but I also opened up my application to other areas.
+What I know about community development can fit into a thimble, but I was willing to try.

 So I applied.
 When it came time to pick countries, I wish there had been an option to exclude certain places.
-I’m fairly open to most countries and would really like an adventure, but I know without a doubt, that the South Pacific Islands are not for me.
+I was fairly open to most countries, but I knew, that the South Pacific Islands are not for me.
 Equally, I’d prefer to not go to Western Africa.
-So I choose Kyrgyz Republic [I’d really love to learn Russian and travel the area of the Silk Road], Mozambique [south-east Africa on the Indian Ocean has a certain appeal also near a few countries I’d like to visit], or Guyana [a South America country on the Caribbean that I’ve only passed through]
+I choose Kyrgyz Republic, Mozambique, or Guyana.

 I’ve lived in a thatched hut in the middle of the Amazon with a compost toilet before.
-I’ve had my own apartment in Peru and Mexico where electricity was sporadic.
-I camp and hike a bit so indoor plumbing, running water, and electricity while certainly nice are all things I know I could do without.
-A least for a predetermined time.
+I have had my own apartment in places where electricity was sporadic.
+I know indoor plumbing, running water, and electricity are all things I could do without.
+At least for a predetermined time.